Subtitle Edit

 3. Select an Engine from the dropdown

-4. Select a Model (larger models = better accuracy but slower)
+4. Select a Model (larger models usually improve accuracy but take more time and disk space)

 6. Optionally enable: